sabotagedninja/obsidian-smart-selection/README.md

 ## 💰 Support

-If you are enjoying this plugin then please support my work and enthusiasm by buying me a coffee on:
+If you are enjoying this plugin then please support my work and enthusiasm by buying me a coffee.
+Ninjas need coffee too :)

 <a href="https://www.buymeacoffee.com/sabotagedninja" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

 ## 📄 License

 MIT License © 2025 sabotagedninja

 Smart Selection is an open-source community plugin for Obsidian.